PamPayne/argentina-ba-province/qf-high-level-analysis-for-argentina-buenos-aries-province.md

 Operators would need to provide a compliant banking solution.

-For the purposes of online gaming transactions, license holders and any such other persons as may be determined by the applicable rules shall open an account at the bank Banco de la Provincia de Buenos Aires.
+For the purposes of online gaming transactions, license holders and any such other persons as may be determined by the applicable rules shall open an account at the bank **Banco de la Provincia de Buenos Aires**.

 ## Licenses

 A license is required to operate in Argentina.
 Calls for granting licences for undertaking online gambling activities are carried out.
-Anyone who is interested taking part in the Call must register in advance in the Registry of Applicant Licensees, whose terms will be determined by the Implementing Authority.
+Anyone who is interested taking part in the Call must register in advance in the **Registry of Applicant Licensees**, whose terms will be determined by the Implementing Authority.

-The Online Gaming License Registry is hereby created for the purpose of registering operators.
+The **Online Gaming License Registry** is hereby created for the purpose of registering operators.

 Once entered in the Register, the Applicant will be permanently registered, as long as there are no grounds for exclusion after said registration.